julianxhokaxhiu/FFNx/README.md

 ## How to install
 In either way, in order to use this driver you MUST have a legal copy of the game.
 DO NOT ask for a copy unless bought legally.

+> **WARNING:** FFNx at this current stage is tested on English releases only.
+Other languages support will come in the future!

 ### Final Fantasy VII

 #### 1998 Official Eidos Release